top of page

 If the property is an investment, reviewing financial documents such as rent rolls and operating expenses is essential to ensure the property is performing as expected.

-By completing each step in this due diligence real estate checklist, buyers can mitigate risks and make informed decisions.
+By completing each step in this checklist, buyers can mitigate risks and make informed decisions.
 A thorough approach ensures that the buyer knows exactly what they’re purchasing and avoids any surprises after the transaction is complete.

 A Real Estate Agent’s Role in the Due Diligence Process